In 2017 Main Residence Relief came into being. Many people are still confused about how the relief works in pratice and the rules can be complicated.

 The £325,000 limit has been frozen until at least 2020/21, although main residence relief is now in place.

-The IHT regime is thereore now as follows:
+The IHT regime is therefore now as follows:

 Main residence relief for IHT cannot be claimed by your executors if:

-you have a main residence and direct descedants, but the gift of your estate to the same is not "immediately vesting".
+- you have a main residence and direct descendants, but the gift of your estate to the same is not "immediately vesting".
 For instance, you leave your assets to your children, but say they have to reach a certain age before inheritng them